VITAMIN D DEFICIENCY INCREASES RISK OF HIP FRACTURE IN OLDER WOMEN

 osteoblasts create new

 bone using calcium and phosphorus.
-As people age, if osteoporosis develops,
+As people age, if osteoporosis

 more bone is dissolved than is rebuilt, and the bones weaken and become